Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach the secondary school computing curriculum for the 11-16 age range.

 The sessions will include looking at recent pedagogy and learning how to teach the theoretical aspects of the subject including binary conversions, algorithms, data structures, and networks.
 In the sessions you’ll look at how digital safety is taught, and you’ll also consider different aspects of virtual learning for teaching computing in school.

-Peer teaching will allow you to work on GCSE and A-Level theory topics, so that you understand how students will learn in your classroom.
+Peer teaching will allow you to work on GCSE and A-level theory topics, so that you understand the how students will learn in your classroom.
 Some of the topics you might cover are programming languages or how to assess a pupil’s use of HTML to create a web page.

 You’ll also have guest lectures from people working in industry, such as representatives from the Computing at School community of practice and exam boards.